FruitieX/homelab/README.md

     - [/clusters/homelab/cluster-secrets.yaml](/clusters/homelab/cluster-secrets.yaml)

-      Contains secret values that can be interpolated with `${SECRET_KEY}` syntax into most other files.
+      Contains secret config values that can be interpolated with `${SECRET_CONFIG_KEY}` syntax into most other files:

+      - `PIHOLE_PASSWORD`: Password used to access the Pi-hole web interface.
-      You will probably want to set `PIHOLE_WEBPASSWORD` to something so you can log in to pi-hole, and `LETSENCRYPT_EMAIL` pointing at your e-mail address so letsencrypt can contact you if needed.
+      - `LETSENCRYPT_EMAIL`: Your e-mail address so letsencrypt can contact you if needed (certificate expiration warnings).
+      - `FLUX_NOTIFICATION_DOMAIN_NAME`: Domain name for your flux webhook notification endpoint.
+For example `flux-notification.example.org`
+      - `PODINFO_DOMAIN_NAME`: Domain name where the `podinfo` example application will be exposed.
+For example `podinfo.example.org`

       Other values can be removed for now.
-Feel free to add more secret values here as needed in the future.
+Feel free to add more secret values here as needed.

       Remember to re-encrypt the file before you commit.